-If you were tested at a Niagara Health COVID-19 assessment centre, you will receive directions on how to access lab results online, including how to register for MyChart.
-We suggest you register for MyChart as soon as you return home from testing.
+If you were tested at a Niagara Health COVID-19 assessment centre, you'll receive directions on how to access lab results online.
+See Provincial portal, Niagara Health Navigator or MyChart below.

-If you can't access your lab results through MyChart, try the provincial portal.
-Ontario launched a user-friendly, online portal for the public to easily access their COVID-19 lab test results.
+Ontario has a user-friendly, online portal for the public to easily access their COVID-19 lab test results.

 By offering faster and secure access to test results on your computer or mobile device, this portal will help ease pressures on public health units and frontline workers to provide this information so they can better focus on containing COVID-19.